ThePreston/Microsoft.CertGen.API/README.md

 2) CreateLeafCertificate
 3) CreateLeafCertificateWithPrivateKey

-### Disclaimer, I am not a Security, Cryptography, Certificate Expert.
-The Root Cert Saves to KeyVault but the Certificates it signs do not, for some reason.

 ## CreateRootCert
 Creates a Self-Signed Certificate and saves it to KeyVault if the App/Context of the running use has permission to access Key Vault